johannabosch/QIIME2_for_Graham/README.md

-**A brief methods review**
+**A brief methods review:**

 This bioinformatics analysis was performed with QIIME2, a next-generation microbiome bioinformatics suite that offers a free, user-friendly, and open source platform for both advanced and beginner researchers [1].
 The analysis using Qiime2 is run on the Graham cluster hosted by the Digital Research Alliance of Canada (CCDB).
 Here, I review methods specific to a project involving both sedimentary samples and seabird fecal samples [2].

 ___

-**Using the Graham Cluster**
+**Using the CCDB Graham cluster for data analysis:**

   The first portion of this tutorial reviews using the Graham cluster for this analysis.
 Graham is a heterogeneous cluster, suitable for a variety of workloads, and located at the University of Waterloo [3].
 To read more about getting started with the Graham cluster visit their documentation: https://docs.alliancecan.ca/wiki/Getting_started_with_the_new_national_systems.
 The cluster is useful for running jobs that are intensive; job are run as a simple text file that contains information about which allocation to run the job on, and let's you specify how many compute nodes the job needs, how much memory the job needs, and how long the job will take to run.
 Using CCDB is also advantageous because you can log-in to their nodes from any computer, store data and make use of their many client support services via these emails: